ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ## Decorators

-Decorator feature provides an easy way to configure and extend links with additional attributes.
-A decorator is an object defined in the configuration, which describes additional rules applied to the link feature.
+Decorator feature provides easy in configuration way to extend links with additional HTML attributes.
+A decorator is an object defined in the editor's configuration, which describes additional rules of how and when those attributes should be added.
 There are 2 types of decorators: "automatic" and "manual".
 More information about each of them might be found in sections below or in {@link module:link/link~LinkConfig#decorators the API documentation}.

 <info-box warning>
 	**Warning:** It is not recommended to modify the same attribute through two or more decorators.
 All decorators work independent and its state is not reflected between them in any way.
 This also includes mixing manual and automatic decorators.